 The team lacked depth at the safety positions, and Hamlin, who showed the ability to make plays in coverage and provide physical run support during a standout college career at Clemson, was expected to back up at both safety spots.

-As the Cowboys get ready for their second Organized Team Activity (OTA), Hamlin has a chance to become a part of the picture at safety, and plans to do exactly that.
-With the Cowboys cutting starting free safety Ken Hamlin over the offseason the possibilties are endless.
+But as the Cowboys get ready for the start of training camp, Hamlin has a chance to become a part of the picture at safety - especially when Dallas cut starting free safety Ken Hamlin earlier this offseason.

-Mike Hamlin said he is experiencing no lingering discomfort in his wrist, and while he can play either safety position, Hamlin is working solely at free safety.
-In the first OTA, he worked with the second-team defense, behind converted cornerback Alan Ball.
-Rookie Akwasi Owusu-Ansah also is expected to be in the mix at the position.
+Hamlin told CUTigers in a recent interview said he is experiencing no lingering discomfort in his wrist, and while he can play either safety position, he is working solely at free safety.
+In fact, in the Cowboys' first OTA (Organized Team Activity), he worked with the second-team defense, behind converted cornerback Alan Ball.

 "(The coaches) haven't said much about that," Hamlin said when asked about the pecking order at free safety.
 "Right now, they're teaching all of us."